-Bears are attracted by anything that smells to them like it could be edible.
-If we contain or eliminate items that cause odours we remove a wildlife attractant.
-You can minimize a bear’s access to your garbage by following a few basic guidelines:
+Bears are always looking for their next meal and are attracted by anything that smells.
+If we contain or eliminate items that cause odours, we remove a wildlife attractant.
+You can minimize a bear’s access to your garbage, recycling and green bins by following a few basic guidelines:

 The BC Wildlife Act requires us each to secure all wildlife attractants or face fines.
 Conservation Officers now have the authority to issue “Dangerous Wildlife Protection Orders” to owners or occupiers of land to have them contain, move or remove food, food waste, compost or garbage that may attract bears.
 If you want to report a known or suspected violation of fisheries, wildlife, or environmental protection laws, use the RAPP form or call the 24/7 RAPP line at 1.877.952.7277.

 If your compost pile isn’t properly aerated and isn’t getting enough oxygen, it will decompose anaerobically.
 Anaerobic decomposition produces methane which is both a Greenhouse Gas (GHG) and a bear-attracting gas.

 Use your curbside green bin collection service for items like dairy, meat and sugars.
 Smelly items such as cooked leftovers are very attractive to passing scavengers.

 Design your compost bin right.
 Ensure it has adequate ventilation and can drain excess moisture.
 Many black plastic composters retain too much moisture, which can cause the pile to ‘go anaerobic.’

 What else can I do to be bear aware?